brigadecore/brigade/README.md

 $ helm install --name my-project brigade/brigade-project -f myvalues.yaml
 ```

+The Helm chart will be removed before Brigade 1.0.0, so we recommend using
+`brig project create` instead.
+Note that the projects created with the Helm chart
+remain compatible with Brigade.

+### Creating Your First `brigade.js`

-Now creating your first `brigade.js` is as easy as this:
+Creating your first `brigade.js` is as easy as this:

 ```javascript
 const { events } = require('brigadier')